Grape Festival in Mehmetçik — Northern Cyprus

 The festival lasts 5–7 days and coincides with the main grape harvest period in the Karpas Peninsula region.

-The festival takes place in the village of Mehmetçik (formerly Galateia).
+The festival is held in the village of Mehmetçik, also formerly known as Galateia.
 The village is located in the İskele region at the entrance to the Karpas Peninsula in northeastern Northern Cyprus.

 - from Famagusta — about 30 km north